We're excited that you're considering a career in physical therapy.

 - Were you also working or managing other responsibilities while enrolled?

 - What is the reputation of the community college?

 - How well did you do in any advanced courses taken at a 4-year institution?

 Yes!
 Review the information provided under the header "Furthering Your Education (After Graduation)" on the Physical Therapist Education Overview page.

 Didn't find the answer to your question?

-Lang Ho is a current student in a physical therapist education program at the University of Minnesota and serves as director of membership for the Student Assembly Board of Directors.
+Bryan Tachibana is a current student in a physical therapist education program at the MGH Institute of Health Professions in Boston and serves as director of membership for the Student Assembly Board of Directors.